-Inca Trail & The Amazon Rainforest hiking enables you to discover this Andean country visiting its capital seeing its growing progress, stay at a jungle lodge in the Peruvian Amazon to spot incredible wildlife, hike through the ancient ruins of Cusco and visit the Sacred Valley of the Incas, immerse your senses at the colorful local markets, visit the Incan town of Pisaq and the fortress of Ollantaytambo, follow the Incas footsteps on the ancient Inca Trail for 4 days and 3 nights finishing at the breathtaking Machu Picchu.
+Inca Trail & The Amazon Rainforest hiking enables you to discover this Andean country visit its capital see its growing progress, stay at a jungle lodge in the Peruvian Amazon to spot incredible wildlife, hike through the ancient ruins of Cusco and visit the Sacred Valley of the Incas, immerse your senses at the colorful local markets, visit the Incan town of Pisaq and the fortress of Ollantaytambo, follow the Incas footsteps on the ancient Inca Trail for 4 days and 3 nights finishing at the breathtaking Machu Picchu.

-From the ancient town of Cusco to jungle exploits in the Amazon and the famous Inca Trail Hike, this Peru Amazon tours from Cusco has it all.
+From the ancient town of Cusco to jungle exploits in the Amazon and the famous Inca Trail Hike, this Peru Amazon tour from Cusco has it all.
 Fall in love with the Sacred Valley before starting one of the most excellent short hikes in the world.
-We begin the Inca Trail, hiking through exquisite landscapes, following the course of the Urubamba River, over the high pass at Warmiwañusca and later the second pass at Abra Runkuracay.
+We begin the Inca Trail, hiking through exquisite landscapes, following the course of the Urubamba River, over the high pass at Warmiwañusca, and later the second pass at Abra Runkuracay.
 The vista of the Andes will amaze you.
 From here the path turns through the Gateway of the Sun to Machu Picchu, where we take our time touring this astonishing and mysterious site.
 The river boat trip and rainforest walk in the rainforest are high points.
 You will stay in a jungle lodge - an ideal place for rainforest hikes, spotting wildlife and canoeing.
 This eventful trip ends in the lovely town of Cusco.